Understanding Graph Neural Networks with Generalized Geometric Scattering Transforms: Introduction

-In Section \ref{sec: wavelets}, we will construct two wavelet transforms $\cW^{(1)}$ and $\cW^{(2)}$ from functions of $\bK$ and show that these wavelet transforms are non-expansive frame analysis operators on the appropriate Hilbert space.
-When $\bM=\bI$ (and therefore $\bK=\bT$), this Hilbert space will simply be the standard inner product space $\mathbf{L}^2(G).$ However, for general $\bM,$ the matrix $\bK$ will not be self-adjoint on $\mathbf{L}^2(G)$.
-This motivates us to introduce the Hilbert space $\mathbf{L}^2(G,\bM),$ of signals defined on $G$ with inner product defined by
+In Section \ref{sec: wavelets}, we will construct two wavelet transforms $\cW^{(1)}_J$ and $\cW^{(2)}_J$ from functions of $\bK$.
+We note that the matrix $\bK$ is not self-adjoint on the standard, unweighted inner product space (except in the case $\bK=\bT$).
+Therefore, we will introduce a weighted inner product space, $\mathbf{L}^2(\bM),$ of signals defined on $V$ with inner product defined by\footnote{To avoid confusion, we note that our definition differs from the notation sometimes used in the literature where $\langle\mathbf{x},\mathbf{y}\rangle_{\mathbf{M}}$ is defined by $\mathbf{y}^T\mathbf{M}\mathbf{x}$.}